sean-carroll-1992/osticket-prereqs/README.md

 <br />

 <p>
-Go back to osTicket in the browser and finish filling out the page using the following information
+Go back to osTicket in the browser and finish filling out the page using the following information.

 MySQL Database: osTicket